LamiaSristy/LamiaSristy/README.md

 ### 👋 ✨ Hello World!!! ✨ 👋

  - I am Sheikh Lamia Hemayet Sristy, a Software Engineer💻.
 I have completed my BSc. in Computer Science and Engineering🎓.
 Currently living in Rotterdam, South Holland, Netherlands.
-Here,you can find my solo projects as well as colleborative projectes.📔😊
+Here, you can find my solo projects as well as collaborative projects.📔😊

  -🖥️ Experienced in: